167

 nor should one live with |negligence::carelessly, heedlessly [pamāda]|;

-One should not embrace a |wrong view::a distorted perception, an untrue view, a false belief [micchādiṭṭhi]|,
+one should not embrace a |wrong view::a distorted perception, an untrue view, a false belief [micchādiṭṭhi]|,

-and one should not |indulge in the world::attached to the world, fostering worldliness [lokavaḍḍhana]|.
+and one should not |prolong the world::be attached to the world, foster worldliness [lokavaḍḍhana]|.

 168